domoritz/arrow-wasm/Readme.md

 # WASM Arrow ![.github/workflows/test.yml](https://github.com/domoritz/arrow-wasm/workflows/.github/workflows/test.yml/badge.svg) [![npm version](https://img.shields.io/npm/v/arrow-wasm.svg)](https://www.npmjs.com/package/arrow-wasm)

-The idea here is to compile the Rust library to wasm and use that instead of the JS library.
-The question is how difficult it is and what the performance implications are.
+This package compiles the Rust library of [Apache Arrow](https://arrow.apache.org/) to WebAssembly.
+This might be a viable alternative to the [pure JavaScript library](https://arrow.apache.org/docs/js/).

-This repo is currently work in progress and just a proof of concept.
+This package is currently work in progress.
+You can see it in action at https://observablehq.com/@domoritz/apache-arrow-in-webassembly.

+## Documentation

+Coming later.
+The API is somewhat similar to the Rust version (https://docs.rs/arrow/3.0.0/arrow/) although there are some differences to make the API more familiar to JavaScript users.

 ## Building and testing